briggsprashar/sports_metric_analysis/Project.md

 3.2.4 In context of your literature review

 - Do differences make sense given sport demands?
     - Yes.
-Moreover, gender based differences do exist.
+Results from all metrics align tightly with known physical and technical demands basketball (repeated jumps, agility, greater clustering for speed metrics).

 - How do values compare to published norms (if available)?
     - After normalizing outliers, all values are within norms.
+Observed ranges for the 5 metrics closely match published NCAA and consensus norms.

 - What might explain the differences or similarities?

-    - Values are similar as they are well documented, even when thresholds are inconsistent.
+    - **Similarities** Values are similar as they are well documented, even when thresholds are inconsistent.
 Moreover, the 5 metrics are all basic human capability measures based in basic physics and are not composite derived metrics.
 Humans (especially college level athletes) can perform in sports only within a small range.
-So values and ranges found in Literature review and in the dataset are comparable and similar (within most used ranges).
+So values and ranges found in Literature review and in the dataset are comparable and similar (within most-used ranges).
 Outliers were handled by the script.
 Except in one case where Jump Height was 7+ meters, most other metrics did not have wild single outliers that stood out.

+    - **Differences** Sport demands and sex/positional effects are primary drivers.
+Basketball has tighter clustering due to play structure.
+Monitoring equity is lacking; women’s basketball shows less robust tracking and reporting, confirming what was found in literature review.
+Integrated multi-metric frameworks (rather than isolated measures) are increasingly recommended for operationally relevant athlete profiling and better sensitivity.
+This has been a core insight of this study.
+These themes reappear in out study.

 ### 3.3 Dashboard Metric